 Irondequoit Creek originates in West Bloomfield, coursing through the Village of Mendon and three Monroe County Parks—Powder Mills, Ellison, and Lucien Morin—on its way to Irondequoit Bay.
 Along the way, it picks up more water from tributaries like Thomas Creek, Mill Creek, and Allen’s Creek.

-It has everything the perfect park should have: a fast-flowing creek, waterfalls, cascades, and rapids, opportunities for fishing, a pavilion, a playground, picnic tables, and trails that connect them all together.
+It has everything the perfect park should have: a fast-flowing creek with waterfalls, cascades, and rapids; fishing opportunities; a pavilion; a playground; picnic tables; and trails that connect all these features.

-The Irondequoit Creek Trail runs through the length of the park, and continues on outside park boundaries.
+The Irondequoit Creek Trail runs through the park’s length and continues outside park boundaries.
 It crosses through the main parking lots.
 The trails on the east side of the park include the Honey Creek Trail and Mills Trail, with the Fishing Trail on the west side.

 The Mills Trail